top of page

 BIO

 Donna Huston Murray’s cozy mystery series features an amateur sleuth much like herself, a DIY headmaster's wife with a troubling interest in crime.
-The latest Gin Barnes’ FOR BETTER OR WORSE was a Finalist for the National Indie Excellence Award for mysteries, and the first two novels in the Lauren Beck mystery/crime series won Honorable Mention in genre fiction from Writer’s Digest.
+The eighth Gin Barnes, FOR BETTER OR WORSE, was awarded Finalist in the National Indie Excellence Award for mysteries, and the first two novels in the Lauren Beck mystery/crime series won Honorable Mention in genre fiction from Writer’s Digest.
+The series third, STRANGER DANGER, also achieved Finalist in the National Indie Excellence Awards.

 In 2022, Donna became the tenth inductee into her high school’s Lifetime Achievement Award Hall of Fame.
 To hint that she’s still writing, the plaque reads, “…and more,” below her listed books.